ChrstphrHll/npc_gen/students/Thenol Shialaevar.md

 ---
 ### Description
 - 6th year Half-Orc Barbarian in Burk
-- wavy lighter blonde hair that's geled back, Brown eyes, and Pale Green skin
+- short curly brunette hair that's well kept, Brown eyes, and Pale Green skin
 - Is Sensitive and Indolent, and has Security as their ideal

 ### Organizations